StrawChannel95/apocalyptic-wonderland.github.io/README.md

 -   [Cyberware 2281 and all patches](https://mod.pub/falloutnv/15-cyberware-2281).
 Go on ModPub and download the mods by pressing the `MO2 Download` button for the main Cyberware 2281 mod, the TTW 3.3 patch, and the B42 Quickthrow Patch.
 You can then open up MO2 and simply drag and drop the 3 files on the right that you just downloaded into the main mod menu that is on the left.
 -   [Stash Organizer](https://mod.pub/falloutnv/4-stash-organizer).
 Go on ModPub and download the mod by pressing the `MO2 Download` button.
 You will then find the file on the right; you want to drag and drop it to the left.
 -   [FNV 4GB Patcher](https://www.nexusmods.com/newvegas/mods/62552?tab=description).
 You want to press the `Manual Download` button.
 After it's done downloading, you want to extract the archive to where your Fallout: New Vegas is located (Put it in the normal game folder and do not put it in the data folder).
 After that, you want to run `FNVpatch.exe` as Adminstrator.
 It should say "FalloutNV Patched."

-### Disable Base Address Randomization
-> [!Tip]
-> This step can prevent unforeseen crashes.

-- Open `Windows Security` from the `Start Menu`.
-- Open A`pp & Browser Control` in the left sidebar.
-- Open `Exploit Protection Settings` under `Exploit Protection`.
-- Set `Force Randomization for Images (Mandatory ASLR`) to `Use Default (Off)`.

-### Creating Exclusions
-> [!tip]
-> This process prevents windows from blocking MO2 and associated mod files from loading.

-- Open `Windows Security`.
-- Open `Virus & Threat Protection`.
-- Click `Manage Settings` under `Virus & Threat Protection Settings`.
-- Scroll down and select `Add or Remove Exclusions` under `Exclusions`.
-- Select the `Uranium Fever Installation` location.
-- Add another exclusion for the `Wabbajack Installation` location.
-- This process will also need to be done for any third-party antivirus.

-### Disabling Steam Overlay
-> [!tip]
-> This process disables Steam Overlay, which has been known to cause crashes and worsen performance.

-- Navigate to your `steam folder` (the same folder where your steam.exe is).
-- Right click `GameOverlayRenderer.dll` and open properties.
-- Open the `security tab` and click `edit`.
-- Click the `Deny` option under `Read & Execute` for every user.
-- Click `Apply`, then `Yes`.
-- In the same folder, right click `SteamOverlayVulkanLayer.dll` and open `properties`.
-- Open the `security tab` and click `edit`.
-- Click the `Deny` option under `Read & Execute` for every user.
-- Click `Apply`, then `Yes`.

-### RivaTuner Statistics Server (RTSS)
-> [!tip]
-> RTSS is an FPS limiter that can make the game feel much smoother.
-The theory behind this is that running at a stable and unchanging 70 FPS is less jarring to the user than fluctuating between 60 to 100 FPS rapidly.
-This also prevents the timescale desync that can occur if you surpass your monitors refresh rate.

-- Install and launch <a href="https://www.guru3d.com/download/rtss-rivatuner-statistics-server-download" onclick="window.open('https://www.guru3d.com/download/rtss-rivatuner-statistics-server-download', '_self');">RTSS</a>.
-- Open the `System Tray` (the triangle pointing upwards on the taskbar) and click the `RTSS icon` (an image of a computer screen) to open it.
-- Press the green `Add` button and select `FalloutNV.exe`.
-- Set `Application Detection Level` to `Low`.
-- Set `Framerate Limit` to `59.95`.
-	- Uranium Fever is a graphically intense Wabbajack list.
-Some users may be able to set higher Framerate Limits, though ensure your Framerate Limit is > 0.05 LOWER than your monitors refresh rate.
-- Enter settings using the `Setup` button.
-- Enable `Passive Waiting`.
-- Set `Framerate Limiter` to Front `Edge Sync`.

 # Post-Installation